StackVista/stackstate-docs/setup/agent/windows.md

 To set the log level to `DEBUG` for an Agent running on Windows:

-1. Edit the file `C:\ProgramData\StackState\stackstate.yaml`
+1. Edit the file `C:\ProgramData\Rancher Observability\stackstate.yaml`
 2. To set the log level to `DEBUG`, add the line:
     ```
     log_level: debug
     ```
-3. To also include the topology/telemetry payloads sent to StackState in the Agent log, add the line:
+3. To also include the topology/telemetry payloads sent to Rancher Observability in the Agent log, add the line:
     ```
     log_payloads: true
     ```